Aegidius: History

 After Ricimer assassinated Emperor Majorian in 461 and replaced him with Libius Severus, Aegidius refused to recognize the new emperor.
 Libius Severus was not recognized by the Eastern Roman Emperor Leo I, who was considered the senior emperor.
-Aegidius may have pledged his allegiance directly to Leo I, in order to legitimize his independence from the Western Roman Empire, and his retention of the Gallic legions.
-Aegidius repeatedly threatened to invade Italy, however he never did so.
-Modern historian Penny MacGeorge has suggested that this was due to pressure from the Visigoths, whereas others assert that he was unable or unwilling to march to Italy, leaving Gaul exposed.
-Around this time war had broken out Aegidius' lands and the Visigoths, over borders, and Aegidius was said by Priscus to have distinguished himself in the fighting.
-It is known that during this time, Ricimer ceded Lyons to the Burgundians, and Narbonne and most of Narbonensis Prima to the Visigoths, in exchange for alliances.
+Aegidius may have pledged his allegiance directly to Leo I in order to legitimize his independence from the Western Roman Empire, and his retention of the Gallic legions.

+Aegidius repeatedly threatened to invade Italy; however, he never did so.
+Modern historian Penny MacGeorge has suggested that this was due to pressure from the Aquitanian Goths, whereas others assert that he was unable or unwilling to march to Italy, leaving Gaul exposed.

+Around this time war had broken out Aegidius' lands and the Aquitanian Goths, over borders, and Aegidius was said by Priscus to have distinguished himself in the fighting.
+It is known that during this time, Ricimer ceded Lyon to the Burgundians, and Narbonne and most of Narbonensis Prima to the Visigoths, in exchange for alliances.
 Ricimer probably appointed a replacement for Aegidius, despite the fact that Aegidius retained most or all of his Gallic forces.
 The two people most likely to have been given the title of magister militum per Gallias (master of soldiers in Gaul) were the Roman general Agrippinus, whom Aegidius had previously accused of treason, or the Burgundian King Gundioc, who was Ricimer's brother-in-law.
 Around this time Aegidius sent embassies to the Vandal king Gaiseric, probably in an effort to form an alliance to oppose Ricimer.